 Under no circumstances may any exam be taken at a time or date or place other than that assigned.
-However, the flexibility to encounter for needed quarantine, COVID-19 positive test, any unexpected illnesses, global and personal unforeseen circumstances, catastrophic events is embedded in the grading scale (please see details below).
+However, the flexibility to encounter for needed quarantine, COVID-19 positive test, any unexpected illnesses, global and personal unforeseen circumstances, catastrophic events is embedded in the grading scale Option 2 (please see details below).
+Missed exam cannot be taken in a different time or different day but it can be your dropped exam.
+Student must provide documented evidence for the missed exam.
+In addition, if one and only one WileyPlus assignments is not completed for one of the unexpected reasons above it may be dropped at the end of the semester.
+The final grade for eligible students will be automatically determined using option that gives a higher score.

-The midterm and final letter grades will be given based on the points scored in the course only, please do not contact for personal or group extra-credit favors.
+The midterm and final letter grades will be given based on the points scored in the course only, please do not contact for personal or group extra-credit favors or special deadlines.
 Final grade will be determined using the table below.
 IMPORTANT: NO MAKE UP OR LATE/EARLY EXAMS, NO MAKE UP OR LATE/EARLY SUBMISSIONS of any type.